Twins vs. Rangers Player Props Betting Odds

 |0

-- Garcia has picked up a hit in two straight games.
-In his last five games he is batting .136 with a home run and two RBI.
+- Seager takes a two-game streak with at least one hit into this contest.
+During his last five outings he is hitting .316 with two home runs, five walks and four RBI.

 |Opponent